 The Enterprise Architect installation provides a model called EABase.qea, which is copied into the installation folder specifically for the purpose of providing basic data for a new model.
-However, if you have customized the various drop-down lists in another model then you might
+However, if you have customized the various drop-down lists in another model then you might prefer to use that.
+Regardless of what model you choose to use, the process is the same and is outlined here.

 Ste p Action 3.
 1. 1 In Enterprise Architect, open the existing repository and select 'Settings > Model > Integrity > Project Integrity' in the ribbon.
-3. 1.
-2 Ensure that the 'Action' panel is set to 'Report Only' and that all items in 'Checks to Run' are enabled, then click on the Go button.
-3. 1.
-3 If Enterprise Architect detects that the existing model contains integrity issues then it will list them in the main panel at the bottom of the dialog.
-These issues should be resolved before continuing with the project transfer.
-3. 1.
-4 With Enterprise Architect open, ensure that it there is no project loaded, by selecting 'Close Project' from the button.
-3. 1.
-5 Select the 'Settings > Model > Transfer > Full Project Transfer via Connection' ribbon option.
-The 'Project Transfer' dialog displays.
-3. 1.
-In the 'Transfer Type' panel, select 'File to DBMS'.

-6 3.
-1. 7 In the 'Source Project' field, click on the button and browse for the name of the project file to copy to the repository.
+3. Ensure that the 'Action' panel is set to 'Report Only' 1. and that all items in 'Checks to Run' are enabled, 2 then click on the Go button.
+3. If Enterprise Architect detects that the existing model contains integrity issues then it will list them 1. in the main panel at the bottom of the dialog.
+These 3 issues should be resolved before continuing with the project transfer.
+With Enterprise Architect open, ensure that it there 3. is no project loaded, by selecting 'Close Project' from 1. the S button.
+4 3.
+Select the 'Settings > Model > Transfer > Full Project Transfer via Connection' ribbon option.
+1. 5 The 'Project Transfer' dialog displays.
+3. In the 'Transfer Type' panel, select 'File to DBMS'.
+1. 6 3.
+In the 'Source Project' field, click on the \\\ button and browse for the name of the project file to copy to 1.
+7 the repository.
 If the .EAP file has Replication enabled, this must be removed before performing the transfer.
-3. 1.
-8 At the right of the 'Target Project' field, click on the button and select either: 'Native Connection' - the 'Open Server Connection' dialog displays (see the Native Connection to PostgreSQL repository Help topic for details), or 'ODBC Connection Wizard' - The 'Datalink Properties' dialog displays (see the ODBC Connection to PostgreSQL repository Help topic for details, in particular step Connect to the Repository) 3.
-1. 9 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.
-3. 1.
-10 Click on the Transfer button to begin the data transfer process.
-3. 1.
-When the process is complete, you have created a project on a PostgreSQL database and can now escape_string_warning = off

-- 11 connect to it and open it from Enterprise Architect.
-Note: - During the transfer, if an error message displays reporting '...nonstandard use of \\ in a string literal...', then the server variable (in the postgresql.conf file) will need to get set as shown and the transfer re-run:
+At the right of the 'Target Project' field, click on the 3. button and select either: 1.
+8 • 'Native Connection' - the 'Open Server Connection' dialog displays (see the Native Connection to PostgreSQL repository Help topic for details), or • 'ODBC Connection Wizard' - The 'Datalink Properties' dialog displays (see the ODBC Connection to PostgreSQL repository Help topic for details, in particular step Connect to the Repository) If required, select the 'Logfile' checkbox and type a 3. path and filename for the data transfer log file.
+1. 9 3.
+Click on the Transfer button to begin the data 1. transfer process.
+10 3.
+When the process is complete, you have created a project on a PostgreSQL database and can now 1. connect to it and open it from Enterprise Architect.
+11 Note: • During the transfer, if an error message displays reporting '...nonstandard use of \\ in a string literal...', then the server variable (in the postgresql.conf file) will need to get set as shown and the transfer re-run: